EdwinTSalcedo/RecyclingRush/vehicle_simulator/README.md

 4. Submit a pull request to the main branch of the original repository.

 ## License
-This project is licensed under the [License Name].
+This project is licensed under the MIT License.
 Refer to the LICENSE file for more details.

 ## Contact
 For questions or comments, you can reach out to the development team: